JohnnyJayJay/spigot-maps/README.md

 ```java
 messageRenderer.setText("Cats\nare\nstill\ncute");
 ```
-Note that this will only have effect if `renderOnce` is set to true while building.
+Note that this will only have effect if `renderOnce` is set to `false` while building.
 The reason for that decision is performance.
 Only rendering once saves resources, but disables later modification.
 If you want to mutate a renderer after building but then leave it that way, you may call